 Older versions of the website Just Adventure included a “virtual encyclopedia” of adventure games covered by the site.
 Just Adventure reviewed nearly every game in the genre, and their insights into the history of adventure games are worth reading for anyone interested in the earlier years of the genre.

-Macintosh Garden is one of the few remaining resources for classic Macintosh games and software.
-Their collection can be difficult to browse and often lacks descriptive data, but Macintosh Garden is the only game in town for huge swaths of Macintosh games and software for preservation.
+Macintosh Garden is one of the few resources for classic Macintosh games and software.
+Their collection can be difficult to browse (search results seem to be sorted almost randomly), but it was one of the first sites to collect huge swaths of Macintosh games and software for preservation.
 Most items on the site have detailed descriptions and comments left by visitors about how to run the games.
 Macintosh Garden’s content is considered abandonware, and much like on Abandonia, the administrators occasionally remove files deemed illegal to redistribute.

 Howard Feldman has been collecting computer role-playing and adventure games since 1995, and his curated collection is unparalleled.
 Browse any virtual “wing” of his museum, and you’ll find something fascinating.
 MOCAGH only includes games released earlier than 1992 and specializes in variant editions and manual scans of its games.